 Emissions Audio Output/UK/2 X 12

 Not exactly house, not exactly techno, just stonking good, 4/4 based, dubbed out electro-funk.
 This is the sound of Weatherall intaking too many herbs, listening to dub and stuff by Liquid Liquid and ESG, then throwing down his own warped take on proceedings.
-The opening “Glide By Shooting” is spaced out bouncy house with killer percussion and a totally abstract feel.
+The opening track “Glide By Shooting” is spaced-out bouncy house with killer percussion and a totally abstract feel.
 The flipside is more of the same, deep, techy house with the presence of dub hanging over everything like a cloud of smoke.

 The second disc contains remixes of “Rico’s Helly” and various other tracks from the likes of Musique Tropique and deep techno dude Anthony Teasdale.
 Omid ’16B’ Nourizadeh and Anthony Teasdale’s mix opts for a distinctive two-step rhythm pattern and a very old school dub feel, all topped off with cold and emotive strings and delicate keyboard touches.
 Musique Tropique’s mix also delivers the goods in fine stylee.
 If anyone claims Weatherall has jumped the bandwagon he should be challenged to a duel with swords at dawn.
 Very essential record.
 Chris Orr